Infinite Crisis: Tie-ins

 DC Comics executive editor Dan DiDio stated that Infinite Crisis was being hinted at in various stories for two years prior to its launch, starting with the "death" of Donna Troy.
-The leadup was mostly understated until the release of the Adam Strange limited series in 2004, at which point industry press began to report that DC was planning a very large event, mentioning the titles Teen Titans, The Flash, and JSA, all written by Geoff Johns.

 With Countdown to Infinite Crisis, Infinite Crisis began to visibly affect DC's editorial policy.
-Geoff Johns and Grant Morrison moved into editorial positions in addition to their writing duties, respectively to coordinate coherence of the DC Universe and to handle reimaginings of several characters.
 Mark Waid signed an exclusive contract with DC, receiving a similar editorial role.
-DC replaced its official decades-old logo (the "DC bullet") with a new one (the "DC spin") that debuted in the first issue of DC Special: The Return of Donna Troy.
+DC replaced its official decades-old logo (the "DC Bullet") with a new one (the "DC spin") that debuted in the first issue of DC Special: The Return of Donna Troy.

 Aside from marking a major editorial shift within DC Comics, Infinite Crisis was a return to large company-wide crossovers of a sort that had been uncommon since the downturn of the comic industry in the 1990s.